Simple preprocessing#

 Close gaps#

-The first issue which may happen is the network which is disconnected.
-The endpoints do not match.
-Such a network would result in incorrect results of any graph-based analysis. neatnet.close_gaps
+The first issue that may happen is a disconnected network where The endpoint nodes do not touch.
+Such a network exhitbits incorrect topology and the results of any graph-based analysis would be wrong. neatnet.close_gaps

 can fix the issue by snapping nearby endpoints to a midpoint between the two.